Highlights:

 Mongolia’s petroleum consumption and imports

-Mongolia’s fuel supply is 100% reliant on imports.
-About two million tonnes of oil products are imported annually.
+Mongolia’s fuel consumption is fully reliant on imports, with an average of two million tonnes of oil products are imported annually.
+This number has increased to 2.7 million tonnes in 2024.
 More than 90% is imported by Russia’s state-owned Rosneft and the rest from China and South Korea.

 Imports of gasoline and diesel fuel jumped 10% between 2006 and 2013.
 But the dimnishing economic activity lowered the overall imports of gasoline in recent years.